XuewenWangUGA/GMATA/README.md

  Please followed the steps in manual and demo.

 ## Updates on version 2.2
-1. add a new module for masking SSRs for genome annation
+1. add a new module for masking SSRs for genome annotation
 2. add a new function for satelite analysing
 3. add tools for mining SSRs in 2nd and 3rd genertation reads
 4. new interface